carefree0910/carefree-drawboard-doc/docs/contributing-guides/contributing.md

 `carefree-drawboard` 🎨 abstracted out a powerful plugin paradigm that allows you to build plugins in a declarative way.
 So, if you are a `Python` developer, the fastest way to contribute is to write specific plugins in a single file `app.py` (e.g., some fancy `StableDiffusion` plugins, see [this](https://github.com/carefree0910/carefree-drawboard/tree/dev/examples/stable_diffusion), [this](https://github.com/carefree0910/carefree-drawboard/tree/dev/examples/caption_and_diffusion), [this](https://github.com/carefree0910/carefree-drawboard/tree/dev/examples/stable_diffusion_controlnet) and [this](https://github.com/carefree0910/carefree-drawboard/tree/dev/examples/stable_diffusion_inpainting)).

-After you are satisfied with your plugins, (currently) you can publish them only by submit a PR to place your `Python` file in the `cfdraw/plugins/community` folder.
+After you are satisfied with your plugins, (currently) you can publish them by submitting a PR to place your `Python` file in the `cfdraw/plugins/community` folder.
 Notice that:
 * You may need to change the name from `app.py` to another name (your username might be a good choice so others can immediately recognize it's your work!)
 * It's better to import your plugins with `from xxx import *` at `cfdraw/plugins/community/__init__.py`, so others can use it conveniently.
   * Your plugin names should therefore be unique, otherwise it may suffer from import confliction!
 * Your submitted `Python` file should **NOT** contain codes other than the plugin definitions.
 Typically, if you start your project with `cfdraw init`, you will get these lines at the bottom of `app.py`:

 ```python